gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AIPService/Set-AipServiceSuperUserGroup.md

 You must use PowerShell to configure super users; you cannot do this configuration by using a management portal.

-For more information about super users, see [Configuring super users for Azure Information Protection service and discovery services or data recovery](https://docs.microsoft.com/information-protection/deploy-use/configure-super-users).
+For more information about super users, see [Configuring super users for Azure Information Protection and discovery services or data recovery](https://docs.microsoft.com/information-protection/deploy-use/configure-super-users).

 ## EXAMPLES